 | Reiwa | 5 |

-⑦ For "Name" and "Furigana," please enter your full name in both katakana and kanji.
+⑦ For "Name" and "Furigana," please enter your full name in both Kana and Kanji.

-⑧ If your address as of January 1 of the tax year is the same as the address listed in ④, enter "Same as above"; if it is different, please enter your current address.
+⑧ If your address as of January 1 of the tax year is the same as the address listed in ④, enter “Same as above”; if it is different from the address listed in ④, please enter your address.

-⑨ Occupation: If you have a business name or trade name, please enter it here.
-If you are a sole proprietor, please enter your occupation (e.g., “XX Retail Business” or “XX Sales Business”) in the “Occupation” field.
-If you have a business name or trade name, please enter it here.
+⑨ Occupation: If you have a business name or pen name, please enter it here.
+If you are a sole proprietor, enter your occupation (e.g., “XX Retail Business,” “XX Sales Business”) in the “Occupation” field, and if you have a business name or pen name, please enter it here.

-⑩ In the "Head of Household's Name and Relationship" section, please enter the head of household's name and your relationship to them.
-If you are the head of household yourself, please write "Self."
+⑩ In the “Head of Household’s Name and Relationship” section, please enter the head of household’s name and your relationship to the head of household.
+If you are the head of household yourself, enter “Self.”

-⑪ Please check all boxes that apply to you from the following categories: "Blue Return Filers," "Those Using Form 3 of the Tax Return," "Those Subject to the Taxation System for Overseas Relocation," and "Those Using Form 4 of the Tax Return."
-If none apply, leave the box blank.
+⑪ For “Type,” please mark with a circle all categories that apply to you: “Blue Return Filers,” “Those Using Form 3 of the Tax Return,” “Those Subject to the Taxation System for Relocation Abroad,” and “Those Using Form 4 of the Tax Return.”
+If none apply, leave the field blank.

-⑫ Please mark the "Extra-Heavy" box only if you qualify as a special farmer.
+⑫ For the “Special Farmer” designation, please mark the box with a circle only if you qualify as a special farmer.

-⑬ For the phone number, please circle "Home," "Work," or "Mobile" and enter the number.
+⑬ For the phone number, please circle one of the options—"Home," "Work," or "Cell"—and write the number.

-On Form 1 of the tax return, enter the total profit from your Exness trading under "Ke" in the "Income Amounts, etc." section.
-If you have profits from overseas FX brokers other than Exness, please combine them and enter the total amount.Next, enter the amount obtained by subtracting necessary expenses from the income amount entered in "K" in Item 9 of "Income Amounts, etc." Enter the "Total of Items 7–9" in Item 10, then calculate the "Total of Items 1–6 + Item 10 + Item 11" and enter it in Item 12.
+On Form 1 of the income tax return, enter the total profit generated from Exness trading in section “Ke” under “Income, etc.” If you have profits from overseas FX brokers other than Exness, please add them together and enter the total.Next, enter the amount obtained by subtracting necessary expenses from the income amount entered in “Ke” in item ⑨ under “Income Amounts, etc.” Enter the “Total of Items ⑦–⑨” in item ⑩, then calculate “Total of Items ①–⑥ + ⑩ + ⑪” and enter the result in item ⑫.

-On Form 2 of the income tax return, under "Breakdown of Income (Withholding Tax for Income Tax and Special Reconstruction Income Tax)," enter the breakdown of the "Total Income" and "Total Income" amounts you entered in Step 1.
+On Form 2 of the income tax return, under “Breakdown of Income (Withholding Tax for Income Tax and Special Reconstruction Income Tax),” enter the breakdown of the “Amount of Income, etc.” and “Amount of Income, etc.” that you entered in Step 1.

-If the income amount entered in "K" includes profits earned from overseas FX trading or other sources other than Exness, enter all such amounts in the "Breakdown of Income" section.
+If the income amount you entered in "Ke" includes profits earned from overseas FX trading or other sources other than Exness, enter all such amounts in the "Breakdown of Income" section.

 |